mvadstrup/haas_juniper_mist/README.md

 ## Future Plans

-I plan to expand this integration to support location services, enabling more advanced tracking features, such as geofencing and proximity detection.
+I plan to expand this integration to support location services, enabling more advanced tracking features such as geofencing and proximity detection.

-**P.S.**: If you happen to be affiliated with Juniper and have an extra access point and a long-term license for location services lying around, please don't hesitate to reach out! :)
+**P.S.** If you happen to be affiliated with Juniper and have an extra access point and a long-term license for location services lying around, please don't hesitate to reach out! :)

 ## Troubleshooting

-- Ensure that your API key and site ID are correct.
+- Ensure that your API key and Site ID are correct.
 - Check the Home Assistant logs for any errors related to API connection issues or authentication.